operator-framework/community-operators/README.md

 Upon creating a pull request against this repo, a set of CI pipelines will run, see more details [here](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md).

-You can help speed up the reviewof your PR by [testing manually](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#manual-testing-on-kubernetes).
+You can help speed up the review of your PR by [testing manually](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#manual-testing-on-kubernetes).

 ## Verify your Operator Metadata